com-480-data-visualization/project-2023-mimic/README.md

 ### **Visualization**

+The skeleton of our visualization can be found [here](https://com-480-data-visualization.github.io/project-2023-mimic/)

+The website will be divided in panels.
+Each panel will cover the entirety of the screen and the user will be able to change panels by scrolling.
+The scrolling will always go to the next panel and not stop between panels.
+When using a trackpad, the system is a bit sensitive for now.

-Our final visualization will consist of two panels:
+Our final visualization core will consist of two panels:

 - Panel I: a t-SNE plot that visualizes the learned representation of all patients.
 - Panel II: a single-patient view that visualizes all measurements taken throughout their entire ICU stay.